karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

       sudo apt install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
       ```

-- [x] Task 2: Check the Docker version (if already installed)
-  - **Check the Docker version:**
-    - SSH into the remote server.
-    - Run the following command to check the Docker version:

-      ```bash
-      docker --version
-      ```

-    - The command will display the installed Docker version.
-    - Ensure that you have a compatible Docker version installed (e.g., Docker 20.10 or later).

-### Option 1: Run Jenkins as a Docker Container

-- [x] Task 1: Run Jenkins as a Docker container
+- [x] Task 2: Run Jenkins as a Docker container
   - **Start the Jenkins container:**
     - Run the following command on the remote server to start a Jenkins container: